sqlmartini/aml-compute-shutdown/README.md

 ## 5. Test amlComputeShutdown-HTTP Function using Postman

 From VS Code in the Azure: Functions area in the side bar, expand the new function app under your subscription.
 Expand Functions, right-click (Windows) or Ctrl + click (MacOS) on amlComputeShutdown-Timer, and then choose Copy function URL.

 Paste this URL into a new Postman GET request and hit send.

 Navigate to https://azureml.com and verify that the Compute Instance created in the ARM template is in a "Stopping" or "Stopped" state.
+Voila!